A Ukrainian girl sang ‘Let It Go’ in a bomb shelter. Millions listened, among them ‘Frozen’ star Idina Menzel.

 “Look, Russians, against whom you are fighting,” she wrote.
 “Our children radiate light, and even in a damp dark basement it does not fade, but flares up even brighter!”

 “Let It Go,” which was voiced by Menzel along with the character Elsa, became a global phenomenon, winning the 2014 Oscar for best original song.
-The Russian version of the song, which Amelia performed, has been viewed more than 88 million times on YouTube since it was first uploaded in December 2013.
+The Russian version of the song, which Amelia performed, has been viewed more than 88 million times on YouTube since it was uploaded in December 2013.

 In response to what it called Russia’s “unprovoked invasion of Ukraine and the tragic humanitarian crisis,” a spokesperson for the Walt Disney Co. said in a statement earlier this month that it would suspend theatrical releases in Russia, including the Pixar film “Turning Red.”